-Effective April 1, 2020, DeafBlind Ontario Services entered into various lease agreements with the Foundation to rent these properties and provide certain administrative support services to the Foundation in exchange for a service fee at an exchange amount agreed upon by both parties.
-Included in other income is \$162,000 (2023 - \$123,000) rental income received from DeafBlind Ontario Services during the year.
+DeafBlind Ontario Services has entered into various lease agreements with the Foundation to rent properties from and provide certain administrative support services to the Foundation in exchange for a service fee at an exchange amount agreed upon by both parties.
+Included in other revenue is \$184,388 (2024 - \$162,000) of rental income received from DeafBlind Ontario Services during the year.
+Included in operating expenses is \$18,900 (2024 - \$16,072) for service fees paid to DeafBlind Ontario Services during the year.

-The Foundation paid \$16,072 (2023 - nil) to DeafBlind Ontario Services for service fees which is included in operating expenses.